Xtrendence/COMP2005-Coursework/README.md

 # COMP2005 Coursework

 COMP2005 Coursework by Khodadad (Adrian) Nouchin.
 A desktop application written in Java that provides unit testing for an API which serves information regarding restaurants in New York City.
+This project got 73/100.

 ### Download